axelarnetwork/axelar-docs/pages/dev/gas-services/increase-gas.md

 # `Increase Gas`

-When needed, our smart contract can receive gas to top up an existing GMP transaction in the following ways:
+When needed, our smart contract can receive gas to top up an existing General Message Passing (GMP) transaction in the following ways:

 ### `addNativeGas`
-To pay additional gas to the transaction that needs it (referenced by its txHash) in native tokens on its EVM source chain
+Pay additional gas to a transaction that needs it (referenced by its txHash) in native tokens on its EVM source chain.

 * In Solidity: